-We are a Danish medical technology company working to make bone replacements more accurate, effective and safe.
+Particle3D is a Danish medical technology company working to make bone replacements more accurate, effective, and safe.

-Particle3D is driven by a strong team of ambitious, innovative and talented people with extensive experience within life sciences, technology and business development.
+Particle3D is driven by a strong team of ambitious and innovative people who have extensive experience within life sciences, technology, and business development.

 I am very pleased to see the development and execution of our corporate strategy advancing.
 In addition to the company’s finalization of the development and registration of the innovative 3D printed customized bone implants, we intend to devote significant time and effort to pursuing global opportunities in offering 3D printed implants for different indications with the possibility of adding slowly released medication, such as antibiotics, which we belive offers tremendous opportunities for patients and health care providers.Thea Wulff Olesen